 Stakeholders & Interests:

-Judges – The APS will be judged as per the IEEE SoutheastCon 2015 Hardware Competition rules7.
+Judges – The APS will be judged as per the IEEE SoutheastCon 2015 Hardware Competition rules [71].

 FTFP – The FTFP are interested in the APS completing the Etch-a-Sketch challenge in order to be awarded as many points possible.

-Preconditions: The APS has completed the Simon Carabineer task and followed the line on the floor to the Etch-a-Sketch game station.
+Preconditions: The APS has completed the Simon Carabiner task and followed the line on the floor to the Etch-a-Sketch game station.

 Post Conditions: The APS successfully completes the task of drawing IEEE on the Etch-a-Sketch.